14k Gold vs 18k Gold: What is the Difference?

 A champagne diamond set in a 14k rose gold Halo Pendant is an excellent example of that fancy color and rose gold combo.
 In the other example, the bezel-set pear-shaped ruby and diamond in a 14k rose gold stacking ring are gorgeous.

-Rose gold also integrates well with all types of skin tones and is like a correctly done tattoo—regardless of the complexion, no worry should loom large.
+Rose gold also integrates well with all skin tones and is like a correctly done tattoo—regardless of the complexion; no worry should loom large.
 Yellow gold is the ideal color for 14k and 18k gold shoppers.
-On the contrary, if a buyer is rosy or fair skin-toned, they ought to look no further than white 14k or white 18k gold jewelry.
+On the contrary, if a buyer is rosy or fair-skin-toned, they should look no further than white 14k or 18k gold jewelry.

-Yellow gold is like a ‘veteran’ in the jewelry making business and has been around for hundreds of years to a point where it is readily recognizable and a bit ‘stale’ fashion-wise.
-How about spicing up yellow gold with another color of gold in a setting design for a trendier look?
-White gold is a pretty good alternative when desiring a setting similar to platinum but cheaper.
+Yellow gold is like a ‘veteran’ in the jewelry-making business and has been around for hundreds of years to a point where it is readily recognizable and a bit ‘stale’ fashion-wise.
+How about spicing up yellow gold with another color of gold in a set design for a trendier look?
+White gold is a good alternative for a setting similar to platinum but cheaper.

 14k and 18k rose gold comes in at number one on the scorecard.
-It may not be prevalent, but it has “romance” written all over it.
-It guarantees a fresh and contemporary fashion sense that is lacking in 14k and 18k white and yellow gold.
-If a customer is on a budget, 14k rose gold will be a no-brainer for them.
+It may not be prevalent, but it has “romance” all over it.
+It guarantees a fresh and contemporary fashion sense lacking in 14k and 18k white and yellow gold.
+If a customer is on a budget, 14k rose gold will be a no-brainer.
 But if they want more extravagance and desire a splurge, 18k will get them there.